tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/Activities/04-Stu_Predicting_Fraud/README.md

 1. Load the `sba_loans_encoded.csv` in a Pandas DataFrame called `df_loans`.

-2. Define the features set, by copying the `df_loans` DataFrame and dropping the `Default` column.
+2. Define the features set by copying the `df_loans` DataFrame and dropping the `Default` column.

 3. Create the target vector by assigning the values of the `Default` column from the `df_loans` DataFrame.